Documentation Index

 Creating a Diagnostic Definition

-From the Diagnostic Definitions list in the sidebar, click New Definition.
+To create a new definition, click New Definition.
 The definition editor has two views:

 Form View